"Without doubt the authentic type of these figures exists in the mind of God the

 their Icosahedral projections.

-with green and blue parts (see Fig. 17a), however, the duals of the 20 24-cells that
+with green and blue parts (see Fig. 5.5a).
+However, the duals of the twenty 24-cells that

 appear in Fig. 7.5 in prismatic projection appear here in the anti-prismatic projection of

+planes.
 Thus, it can be thought of as having Compounds of five Octahedra as cells.
-One such
+One

-because its dual has the Compound of five cubes as a vertex polyhedron.
+because its dual has the Compound of five cubes as a vertex figure.

 The dual of the Compound of seventy-five 16-cells that facets the 120-cell and stellates